Skip to main content

 26 This section is based mainly on Rothschild, Wu Zhao: China’s Only Woman Emperor.

-This page titled 7.6: Sources is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Sarah Schneewind (eScholarship) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 7.6: Sources is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Sarah Schneewind (eScholarship) via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?